ExchangeBC/code-with-us/README.md

-# code-with-us
+# _Code With Us_

-_Code With Us_ is an experiment of the [BC Developers' Exchange](https://bcdevexchange.org/) to find new ways to attract developers to work on public sector tech projects.
+_Code With Us_ is an experiment of the [BCDevExchange](https://bcdevexchange.org/) to find new ways to attract developers to work on public sector tech projects.

 ---